 Bacteria and mold: while the dark and moist environment is a good place for mold and bacteria to grow, this can be easily prevented with regular cleaning.
 It’s just with all other kitchen appliances – if you don’t clean something regularly, it’s going to get filthy.
 So, just keep your coffee maker nice and clean and it will be fine.

-And, for those who are trying to reduce exposure to chemicals in plastic as much as possible, these are my favorite plastic-free coffee makers:
+For those who are trying to reduce exposure to chemicals in plastic as much as possible, these are my favorite coffee makers without plastic:

 1. Hario pour over filter, ceramic